-FIBI is the fifth-largest banking group in Israel by assets with a 9.2% market share and total consolidated assets of NIS233 billion (around \$62 billion) as of June 2024.
+FIBI is the fifth-largest banking group in Israel by assets with a 9.2% market share and total consolidated assets of NIS249 billion (around \$68 billion) as of the end of 2024.
 As a universal bank, FIBI provides banking services to individuals, small businesses, corporations and high net-worth clients.
 The bank also provides capital market, foreign currency, global trade and corporate finance services.